 Cheap, drugstore toys (mazes and stickers are some favorites) are a fun diversion on a flight.
 We like to stow a few items in the pack for our kids to discover once we’re aloft.
 A quiet flight can be all about distraction, baby.
 We have no shame in this department.
 Plus, the other passengers will thank you.

-Keep to the Schedule
+Keep to the Schedule when flying with family

 Forget what you’ve heard about screen time

-Well, not really.
-We do limit our kids’ screen time at home.
+It’s true.
 No child needs to zone out in front of a computer screen—except for on long flights.
 Repeat this one again.
 And again.
 It’s okay to let your kiddo watch a couple of movies on a long flight.
 It does not make you a bad parent.
 It does make you a more relaxed parent and a good flight neighbor.
 Confiscate the iPad immediately on landing if it makes you feel better!